uw-madison-aae/uw.authentication.shibboleth/README.md

-# UW.Authentication
+# UW.Authentication.Shibboleth

 This library is for ASP.NET applications (ASP.NET 3.1+) and [Shibboleth](https://www.shibboleth.net/) authentication at the University of Wisconsin-Madison.
 Although the library is created using UW Shibboleth attributes, it can be overriden to utilize alternative attribute mappings for other systems.

 >*For those still running .Net Framework, see the [rel/2.0 branch](../../tree/rel/aspnet-2.0) for a library that uses `IHttpModule` to work with .Net Framework 4.6.2+ apps.*

 ### Purpose
-- Handle MVC authentication in order to utilize things like the [Authorize] attribute
+- Handle MVC authentication in order to utilize features like the [Authorize] attribute
-- Set HttpContext.User.Identity to a ClaimsIdentity populated with Shibboleth attributes
+- Set `HttpContext.User` to a `ClaimsPrincipal` populated with Shibboleth attributes
 - Shibboleth authentication itself is handled by IIS/Apache.
 This library merely consumes Shibboleth data after authentication has taken place.

 ### Compatibility